MQDBPAI/elearning_completion/README.md

 Authors: Margarita Tsakiridou, Holly Donnell, DQHub

-The code is combining the logs from the Learning Hub Platform and staff counts to produce completion rate metrics.
+The code is combining the logs from the Learning Hub Platform and staff counts data to produce completion rate metrics.

 ## Completion rates calculations